cyberinfomatic/ultimate-crypto-widget/README.md

      Payment plan details can be found on the [plugin page](https://ultimatecryptowidget.com/).

 ## Changelog ##

+### 0.1.4 ###
+* Supported dark mode in accordion
+* Added icon to accordion
+* Added decimal place rounder to PricePercentage component to round off the decimal places to 2 and for neatness.
+* New Widget:
+	- Multi Currencies Tab Widget
+* Dev Changes:
+ 	- Separate API module
+ 	- added new props tp roundup decimal places in the PricePercentage component
+ 	- Added Multi Currencies selector in the widget settings

 ### 0.1.3 ###
 * Support Wordpress version 6.6.2